 Click Here for tab for I Took a Pill in Ibiza by Mike Posner

-What’s nice about this song is although we are using fairly regular open chord shapes, we get to do some nice little picking inflections to kind of ‘spice up’ the progression a bit.
-Chord shape wise it’s super easy just using G, D, and Em.
-To play in key with the original song we also need to use a capo on the third fret of the guitar.
+What’s nice about this song is, although we are using fairly regular open chord shapes, we get to do some nice little picking inflections to kind of ‘spice up’ the progression a bit.
+In terms of chord shape, it’s super easy, just using G, D, and Em.
+To play in key with the original song, we also need to use a capo on the third fret of the guitar.

 Memories by Maroon 5

 Click Here for tab for Memories by Maroon 5